 We did not record a provision for deferred U.S. tax expense on the undistributed earnings of foreign subsidiaries because we intend to indefinitely reinvest the earnings of these foreign subsidiaries outside the United States.
-The amount of such undistributed foreign earnings was \$5.1 million as of December 31, 2020.
-As of December 31, 2020 and September 30, 2020, \$19.2 million and \$19.5 million, respectively, of cash and cash equivalents was held outside of the U.S.
+The amount of such undistributed foreign earnings was \$6.0 million as of March 31, 2021.
+As of March 31, 2021 and September 30, 2020, \$19.9 million and \$19.5 million, respectively, of cash and cash equivalents was held outside of the U.S.

-We are authorized to repurchase issued and outstanding shares of our common stock under a share repurchase program approved by our Board of Directors.
+We have been authorized to repurchase issued and outstanding shares of our common stock under a share repurchase program approved by our Board of Directors.
 Share repurchases may be made through open market purchases, privately negotiated transactions or otherwise, at times and in such amounts as management deems appropriate.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements and other market conditions.
 The repurchase program may be discontinued or suspended at any time and will be funded using our available cash.
-The Company repurchased 309,496 shares for \$4.1 million under this program during the three months ended December 31, 2020.
-As of December 31, 2020, the Company may repurchase an additional \$2.0 million of shares under this program.